St Vincents, Sydney

 The Hospital has a long-standing reputation for treating the highest acuity and complex patient loads, attracting referrals on a state-wide and national basis.

-St Vincent's functions as part of the South East Area Health Service under a Memorandum of Understanding between the Board of SV&MHS, the Area Health Board and the Minister for Health.
+St Vincent's, though funded and integrated into the New South Wales public health system, is operated by St Vincent's Health Australia .
 The Hospital is a teaching hospital of the UNSW and has academic associations with the Australian Catholic University, Sydney University and the University of Technology, Sydney

 Located in Darlinghurst, Sydney, St Vincent’s Hospital is only minutes from Sydney CDB which comprises of: The Rocks, Milsons Point, Pyrmont, Surrey Hills, Kings Cross, Woolloomooloo, Elizabeth Bay, Rushcutters Bay, Double Bay, and Vaucluse.
 There are also excellent hotels, bars, cafes and restaurants just minutes from St Vincent’s Hospital main entrance.